sylvanaar/flipper-plugin-bridgespy/client/README.md

 This library requires you to install `react-native-flipper` in your react-native project.
 It will not run without it.

+You must load this library somehow, e.g.  `require "flipper-plugin-bridgespy-client"` in your `index.js`

 ## Author

 👤 **Jon Akhtar (sylvanaar)**